wenjinghuan999/turing-machine-solver/README.md

-# turing-machine-solver
-A solver for board game: Turing Machine
+# A solver for board game: Turing Machine

 See [the board game website](http://turingmachine.info)